allthingsida/idahost/README.md

 `idahost` is a hack to allow you to embed/host IDA Pro in your own application.
 It uses reflective process loading to load `idat64.exe` as a DLL, and then uses the IDA Pro API to interact with it. `idahost` requires a helper plugin to be loaded by IDA Pro.

+`idahost` is mentioned and used in this video: [Headless programming in IDA Pro](https://youtu.be/Ioql0TLU0zA?t=914).

 ## Building

 ### Setup the `idahost` binaries